Policy-Based Routing

 The service allows you to set an interface for a specific policy to ignore

-to skip futher processing of matched traffic.
+to skip further processing of matched traffic.
 This option needs to be explicitly enabled for use in WebUI, check Service Configuration Settings for details.
 Some use cases are listed below.

 Ignore Requests